JenniferFulton/menu_maker/README.md

 # menu_maker
 Menu Maker is a full-stack Django/Python project which users are able to plan their meals for the week.
 As a user you can add recipes and create a menu each week.
-You can also see and use the recipes all other users have added.
+Once you've created a menu a grocery list will automatically populate for you!

 I decided to create a project that would help me in my every day life.
-Right now I use pen and paper to make a plan each week, ask my mom to send me recipes and search for recipes online often.
+I was creating a menu with pen and paper and searching multiple places for recipes.
 I wanted to create a place where I could do all of that.
-My next step will be to make a grocery list for each week based on the ingredients in the recipes for that week.

 [Video Demonstration](https://youtu.be/151desr59os)